-Cambodia Deports 74 Suspected of Internet Extortion Home to China
+Cambodia deports 74 suspected of internet extortion home to China

+Chinese nationals suspected of telecom fraud are surrounded by Chinese police officials and Cambodia police before being deported to China, at the International Airport of Phnom Penh, Cambodia July 6, 2017.
 Cambodia sent home on Thursday 74 Chinese nationals wanted in China on suspicion of extorting money from people there over the internet and by telephone, Cambodian police said.
-A team of Chinese police arrived in Cambodia's capital of Phnom Penh on a China Southern Airline flight to pick up the suspects who had been detained in Cambodia.

 Discussions